-The committee recommendation to Council for this Report (as detailed below) was resolved by the Major Project and Finance Committee at its meeting held on 20 March 2023.
+The committee recommendation to Council for Report CJ059-03/23 (as detailed below) was resolved by the Major Project and Finance Committee at its meeting held on 20 March 2023.

 The committee recommendation is the same as recommended by City officers.